Peter Megaw: Later life

 Megaw died of cancer on 28 June 2006 at his London home in Hampstead.
 He was cremated on 20 July 2006 at Golders Green Crematorium, London.

 Personal life

 Megaw was known to his friends and colleagues as Peter.

-In Cyprus he also acted as a public information officer and an intelligence officer on behalf of the island's British colonial government.

 In 1937, he married Elektra Elena Mangoletsi.
 She was an artist who was born in 1905.
 She died in 1993.
 They did not have any children.

+In Cyprus he also acted as a public information officer and an intelligence officer on behalf of the island's British colonial government.

 Honours

 In June 1949, he was appointed Serving Brother of the Venerable Order of Saint John (SBStJ).
 In the 1951 King's Birthday Honours, he was appointed Commander of the Order of the British Empire (CBE).
 He was promoted to Commander of the Venerable Order of Saint John (CStJ) in September 1967.

 In 1995, the Society of Antiquaries of London awarded him the Frend medal.
 This is an award for studies related to the archaeology, history and topography of the early Christian Church.
 The book Mosaic: festschrift for A.H.S.
 Megaw was published in 2001 in his honour.